-Nearly 150,000 children experienced homelessness on a single night in 2024, reflecting a 33 percent increase (or 32,618 more children) over 2023.
+Nearly 150,000 children experienced homelessness on a single night in 2024, reflecting a 33 percent increase over 2023.
 Between 2023 and 2024, children (under the age of 18) were the age group that experienced the largest increase in homelessness.

 Over the last 15 years, North Carolina has outstripped national trends in its increase of unsheltered people.
 The total population that is homeless and without shelter in the state increased by 50% from 2010 to 2024, compared to 17% nationally.
 “Sheltered” homelessness means staying in emergency shelters, transitional housing programs, or safe havens.
 “Unsheltered” homelessness means the person’s regular nighttime location is not designated for, or ordinarily used, as a regular sleeping accommodation (e.g., a park, bus or train station, abandoned building, car or camping ground).

-That’s why we’re building a different path out of homelessness.
-One that leads to stability, independence, and ultimately, homeownership.
 At The Renewal Foundation, we believe a fresh start should lead to something permanent, not temporary.
 We are actively developing programs and partnerships to serve our community, including employment training, counseling services, and affordable housing initiatives designed for long-term stability.

 Through our small homes initiative, we’re working to provide affordable, energy-efficient housing designed to keep both upfront and long-term living costs within reach.
 Because it’s not just about getting people into a home, it’s about helping them stay there.